-Stockholders can call (516) 466-3100 or write to us at 60 Cutter Mill Road, Suite 303, Great Neck, NY 11021, Attention: Office of the Corporate Secretary, to request a copy of our Annual Report on Form 10-K. This and other important information about us is also available on our web site which is located at www.brtapartments.com.
-Our 2021 Annual Report to Stockholders accompanies this proxy statement.
+Stockholders can call (516) 466-3100 or write to us at 60 Cutter Mill Road, Suite 303, Great Neck, NY 11021, Attention: Office of the Corporate Secretary, to request a copy of our Annual Report on Form 10-K for the year ended December 31, 2023.
+This and other important information about us is also available on our web site which is located at www.brtapartments.com.
+Our 2023 Annual Report to Stockholders (the "Annual Report") accompanies this proxy statement.